Wine and Fertility

 The researchers studying alcohol and fertility have come to the conclusion that drinking red wine may boost fertility based on the content of Resveratrol in red wine.
 Resveratrol is abundant in red grapes, blueberries and cocoa.
 It is an antioxidant that protects cells against biological stress.
 Physicians at Washington University in St Louis, Missouri, studied the association between various alcoholic drinks and ovarian reserve.

 They found a connection between red wine and fertility.
 Their findings are that women who drink one glass a week of red wine may boost their fertility.
-Click here to read the study in The Medical Journal Fertility and Sterility.
+Click here to read the study in prestigious The Medical Journal Fertility and Sterility.

 The study consisted of 135 women.
 They were between the ages of 18 and 44.
 Each woman in the study kept an alcohol diary, where they noted how much they consumed each month.
 During this time period the physicians also conducted regular ultrasound scans on each of the women and calculated their ovarian egg reserve.
 What they found was that those women who regularly consumed red wine, regardless of other factors such as age and income, had a better ovarian reserve.